Permeability tests with Helium and Hydrogen on Soft Gasket Materials

 - In TA-Luft and VDI 2440‒VDI 2200 (VDI 2440/2200) and following a defined heat treatment cycle applied to the gasket, the He gas (as the test medium) leak is measured at RT under 1 bar (internal pressure) and 30 MPa of gasket surface load.
 Here also this technique employs a mass spectrometer for the fine leakages with a sensitivity equivalent to the latter test.

-Note that all the afore mentioned standard test methods call upon either N2 or He gas as the test medium (non-H2 environments).
-In general, it is commonly accepted that if the sealability threshold is determined for He or N2, this would be valid as well for methane; in practice, it is admitted that a gasket material with an L0.01 tightness class for He could serve to tightly seal other gases too.
+Note that all the aforementioned standard test methods call upon either N2 or He gas as the test medium (non-H2 environments).
+In general, it is commonly accepted that if the sealability threshold is determined for He or N2, this would be valid as well for methane; in practice, it is admitted that a gasket material with an L0.1 tightness class for He could serve to tightly seal other gases too.

 But does that also apply to hydrogen?